You’ve probably heard stories from people who say they can’t eat wheat in the U.S. but can eat it in Europe.

 I’ve scoured the Internet to curate a few possible explanations:

-One possible explanation for this phenomenon might be attributed to the fact that Americans consume more wheat, or should I say more food, in general.
+One possible explanation for this phenomenon is that Americans consume more wheat, or should I say more food, in general.

-However, when an American travels in Europe, experts say they’re probably eating smaller portions that are easier to digest and don’t over-tax the digestive system.
+However, when Americans travel to Europe, they’re probably eating smaller portions that are easier to digest and don’t overtax the digestive system, so they naturally feel better.

 (2) European Food Contains Less Chemicals